comevussor/Apache-Hive-queries-on-IMDB-open-database/Hadoop ecosystem.md

 By inheritance, dataframes are also immutable.

-# Security
+# Security with Kerberos

-Kerberos

 Authentication mechanism by tickets allowing users to access services and services to communicate between each-other.
 Kerberos realms allow different clusters to be distributed on the same machines.
 A realm can "trust" another realm, means it delegates authentication.

 Kerberos main component : Key Distribution Center KDC

-It has 2 components :
+KDC has 2 components :
 - authentication service AS
 - Ticket Granting Service GTS